 Huntsman keyboards feature Razer’s optical switches that take advantage of light technology to make them more responsive.
 While the first iterations of the keyboard were only in full-sized cases, Razer recently introduced a 60-percent form factor of the Huntsman.

 Huntsman Mini features all the core characteristics of what makes it the unique keyboard that it’s.
 Razer completes this setup with Doubleshot PBT keycaps that have side-printed secondary functions.
 These functions will help you get the same amount of functionality you’d get from a full-sized keyboard from your Razer Huntsman Mini.

 You’ll have to pick between Purple Clicky Optical Switches and the second generation of Razer’s Red Linear Optical Switches.
 The second generation of the Linear Reds is considerably more silent than its predecessor, and you can check out the sound comparison on Razer’s official webpage.
 While Reds are known for being good for gaming, the Purple switches could confuse first-timers.

 The Purple Clicky Opticals are the equivalent of your classic Blue switches, which are mostly preferred by gamers who type more than they play games.
 There are a total of six different light modes, but you can also install Razer’s software to customize them by yourself or download other modes that you may like.

-We recommend going with the Linear Red switches for now, since the community reviews for the Purple Switch version has been concerning.
+We recommend going with the Linear Red switches for now since the community reviews of the Purple Switch version has been concerning.
 Most of the improvements included in the model were designed with the Red switches in mind, which worsens the overall gaming/typing experience for the Purple switch version.

 Alongside its aircraft-grade aluminum body, the Apex Pro TKL features OmniPoint switches that are considered to be the latest innovation in terms of switches.
 OmniPoints’ actuation points can be adjusted both for gaming and typing.
 This can be done via the OLED display on the right corner of the keyboard.